 Authors should submit abstracts by Sept.
-15, 2018 using the form below.
+15, 2020 using the form below.

 Authors of accepted proposals will be notified by Oct.
-15, 2018
+15, 2020

 Completed papers will be due no later than Dec.
-31, 2018
+31, 2020

 Lodging and some meals during the symposium will be covered.
 Limited travel subventions may be available for some presenters upon application.
-Presenters must commit to circulating papers in advance of the conference with the understanding that select papers will be revised and submitted for publication as an edited volume or special issues of an appropriate journal.
+Presenters must commit to circulating papers in advance of the conference with the understanding that select papers will be invited to be revised and submitted for publication as an edited volume or special issues of an appropriate journal.